threefoldtech/0-robot/docs/blueprint/README.md

 - template uid
 - name of a service
 - list of action name
+- arguments of the action

 Only the list of action is required, template uid and service name can be omitted.
 I only template uid is specified, the actions will be schedule on all the service of this type.
 If only the name of the service is specified, the actions will be schedule only the service with this name.
+If arguments is specified, the argument dictionary will be passed to the action.

 examples of a valid action blocks:
 ```yaml